-If you have traveled to the south of the Island, chances are that you went across the Kalutara Bridge and past the picturesque Kalutara Temple.
+If you travel to the south of the island on the Galle Road, you will travel across the Kalutara Bridge and past the picturesque Kalutara Temple.
 If you did notice, the bridge is built in two sections, using the island in the middle of the river to shorten the span.
 This story is about this little Island.

 Known as ‘Diyambetalawatte’ or ‘Gangawatte’, the Island was granted to Pedro de Fonseka by the Dutch Government.
 Decades later, the British administration acquired part of this land to build a bridge and his son Bastian de Fonseka was compensated for the loss incurred, through a release by the government dated 20th June 1811.
 Documents relating to this were in the possession of Mr. S. R. de Fonseka, and is listed in the D’andrado Manuscripts and was authenticated by the government archivist. ( C.Q.P.
 No. 11339 of 1.7.1901 ).